KristinaWeis/geodev-hackerlabs/data/create and edit data.md

 6. Click `Edit > New Feature` and add some points to the dataset.
 Ensure you add field values.

-Challenge: Try to edit and move some points and update the data.
+Challenge: Explore editing by moving some points and updating the field data.